joyesufu/Where_Is_The_Food/README.md

 This next image displays the regression graph based on the scatter plot above.
 You will find that the linear regression equation is displayed within the graph.
-Based on the regression graph we can see that both the average rating and the average price are positively correlated, but the connection to one another is weak.
+Based on the regression graph we can see that both the average rating and the average price are positively correlated, but the relationship to one another is weak.

+Note: r-squared = .18

 ![Regression](/images/Scatter2.png)